 Fine Tune Your Treatment with Your Doctor

 If you’ve tried everything, but pain and insomnia are still disrupting your everyday life, consider connecting with a medical professional for help.
 Depending on your personal challenge, this professional can be a pain specialist, physical therapist, or psychologist.
-They can help you developed personalized strategies for better sleep and pain relief, including prescribing medications (if necessary) for both conditions.
+They can help you develop personalized strategies for better sleep and pain relief, including prescribing medications (if necessary) for both conditions.